Top 50 Jazz Blog

 Tuesday, July 1, 2025

-Annette Henshaw came from a vaudeville family and rose to the top of the pop-jazz heap in the late 1920's-to 30's.
+Annette Hanshaw came from a vaudeville family and rose to the top of the pop-jazz heap in the late 1920's-to 30's.
 She recorded about 250 sides and sold millions of records.
 Later in life, she spoke of how nervous she was performing and recording, but she knew how to sell a tune and was dubbed "The Personality Girl."
 Some of her renditions can be too cutesy, but she does a nice job here on "I'm a Dreamer," by the successful songwriting team of Ray Henderson, Buddy DeSylva and Lew Brown.

 Annette Henshaw